webmeshproj/webmeshproj.github.io/content/guides/personal-vpn.md

 time=2023-07-25T15:56:20.846+03:00 level=ERROR msg="failed to get leader" component=store node-id=admin error="node not found"
 time=2023-07-25T15:56:48.190+03:00 level=WARN msg="failed to get previous log" component=raft previous-index=21 last-index=0 error="log not found"
 ```

-To see more verbose logs you can pass the `--log-level` flag to the `wmctl` utility.

 To verify connectivity, you can use the `wg` utility or try to ping the bootstrap server.